-The Law Genius community was the brain-child of Rap Genius co-founder Mahbod Moghadam, a Stanford Law grad.1 The vision for Law Genius is very similar to that of Casetext: to make the law accessible and understandable by letting people add their commentary through the annotation system.
+The Law Genius community was the brain-child of Rap Genius co-founder Mahbod Moghadam, a Stanford Law grad.
+(Note: he was fired from Rap Genius in May of 2014 following his posting of some questionable comments to the Rap Genius site.)
+The vision for Law Genius is very similar to that of Casetext: to make the law accessible and understandable by letting people add their commentary through the annotation system.
 Law Genius is geared more toward the general public, although its interface is much harder to understand than Casetext’s.
 This confusion can be attributed to Law Genius’ reliance on the Genius format for posting texts and letting users add explanations and commentary.
 The Genius platform was originally geared toward annotating rap lyrics, which are much shorter than court opinions, constitutional provisions, and statutes.

 Once concern with Law Genius is that it seems to be much less used than Casetext.
 The latest Law Genius post was nearly four months ago, whereas Casetext gets updates daily.

 Sharing your discreet knowledge in furtherance of the public interest is an honorable and worthwhile endeavor.
 The principle behind both Casetext and law genius is the law should be crowd-annotated for the betterment of society.
 In theory at least, these sites will make the law and analysis of the law easy to understand and accessible without paying Westlaw and Lexis Nexis hundreds or thousands of dollars each month.